opensearch-project/documentation-website/_security/configuration/best-practices.md

 ## 9. Replace all default passwords

-If you are initializing OpenSearch with demo configuration there are many passwords that are provided out the box in `internal_users.yml`, for example internal users such as `admin`, `kibanaserver`, `logstash`, and others.
+When initializing OpenSearch with the demo configuration, many default passwords are provided in `internal_users.yml` for internal users such as `admin`, `kibanaserver`, `logstash`, and others.

-You should change the passwords for these users to strong complex passwords, either at start up or as soon as possible once the cluster is running.
-Creating passwords configuration is a very straight forward procedure, especially using scripts that come bundled with OpenSearch like `hash.sh` or `hash.bat`, which are located in the `plugin/OpenSearch security/tools` directory.
+You should change the passwords for these users to strong, complex passwords either at startup or as soon as possible once the cluster is running.
+Creating password configurations is a straightforward procedure, especially using the scripts bundled with OpenSearch like `hash.sh` or `hash.bat`, located in the `plugin/OpenSearch security/tools` directory.

 The `kibanaserver` user is a crucial component that allows OpenSearch Dashboards to communicate with the OpenSearch cluster.
 By default, this user is preconfigured with a default password in the demo configuration.
-This should be reaplaced with a strong, unique password in the OpenSearch configuration and then the `opensearch_dashboards.yml` file should be updated to reflect this change.
+This should be replaced with a strong, unique password in the OpenSearch configuration, and the `opensearch_dashboards.yml` file should be updated to reflect this change.

 ## 10. Stay informed and apply updates